fergd/fergdblog/_posts/2016-12-31-RetroPi-Setup.markdown

 ### How to exit the command line

 Type "exit".
-You will be taken back to RetroPie.
+Emulationstation will restart.

-### Your RetroPie installation will probably not look like the videos online
+### Your RetroPie installation will probably <em>not</em> look like the video tutorials

 After installation, the only screen available to me was the setup utility.
 When I looked at the videos, people had games and platforms automatically available to try.
 I really thought I had a bug.